Crypto-Aggressor/SRE-DevOps-Financial-Markets-Portfolio/docs/curriculum-vitae.md

 ## PERSONAL PROFILE STATEMENT

 An adept banking professional bridging extensive financial market expertise with evolved technical knowledge.
 Originating from a strong analytical background in financial markets and risk evaluation, I ventured into the IT sphere, swiftly grasping and applying advanced technical practices.

-My involvement in the cloud on-boarding for the Prime Services learning perimeter was instrumental, where I learned and applied Kubernetes, Azure, and proprietary private cloud technologies.
-This initiative allowed me to construct a comprehensive production framework of best practices tailored for cloud environments, alongside developing a toolkit to streamline the global production team's on-boarding process.
+My involvement in the cloud onboarding for the Prime Services learning perimeter was instrumental, where I learned and applied Kubernetes, Azure, and proprietary private cloud technologies.
+This initiative allowed me to construct a comprehensive production framework of best practices tailored for cloud environments, alongside developing a toolkit to streamline the global production team's onboarding process.

 My career trajectory showcases a robust ability to merge intricate financial concepts with cutting-edge technology, significantly enhancing trading system efficiency and resilience.
 Recognized for strategic project leadership, I excel in fostering collaborations that drive toward operational excellence and innovation.

-This success is underpinned by my dedication to problem-solving, teamwork and communication, which ensure that project goals are met with precision and efficiency.
+This success is underpinned by my dedication to problem-solving, teamwork, and communication, which ensure that project goals are met with precision and efficiency.
 My time management and resilience contribute to consistent delivery under pressure, while emotional intelligence and creativity play critical roles in navigating complex stakeholder relationships and fostering an environment of continuous improvement.

 A commitment to lifelong learning and a nuanced understanding of intercultural dynamics, shaped by my international experiences, underpin my professional ethos.

 ## WORK EXPERIENCE